Ire fortiter quo nemo ante iit.

 2 February 1918 Able Seaman M Crawley sentenced to 60 days detention and discharged.
 He had signed on on 26 August 1917

-6 February 1918 at Scapa Flow coming alongside HMS Ceres to refuel her touched her port propeller. - 360 tons FFO transferred
+6 February 1918 at Scapa Flow coming alongside HMS CERES to refuel her touched her port propeller. - 360 tons FFO transferred

 11 January 1919 Able Seaman A Gillies logged as deserted.
 He had signed on on 22 November 1917